I am an assistant professor in the mathematics department at Agnes Scott College in Atlanta, GA.

 Recent papers:

-Angelica Babei, Manami Roy, Holly Swisher, Bella Tobin, Fang-Ting Tu.
-Supercongruences arising from Ramanujan-Sato Series.
-Available on Arxiv: 2408.08844.
-Submitted.
+Angelica Babei, Manami Roy, Holly Swisher, Bella Tobin, and Fang-Ting Tu, Supercongruences arising from Ramanujan-Sato series, Results in Mathematics 80 (2025)

-Jacqueline Anderson, Emerald Stacy, Bella Tobin.
-On a slice of the cubic 2-adic Mandelbrot set.
-Available on Arxiv: 2401.09394.
-To appear.
+Jacqueline Anderson, Emerald Stacy, and Bella Tobin, On a slice of the cubic 2-adic Mandelbrot set, preprint (2024), Available at Arxiv: 2401.09394.
+To appear in Research Directions in Number Theory, Women in Numbers VI

 John Doyle, Paul Fili, Bella Tobin.
 Stochastic equidistribution and generalized adelic measures.
 Available on Arxiv: 2111.08905.